Personal tools

 Your clients can be also permitted to set their own 'Master Password' to provide additional protection for their stored passwords.
 Next, move to the specific configuration:

-1. 'Exclude Client Groups' - disable private access details management for selected here client groups.
+• Excluded Client Groups - disabling private access details management for selected client groups here.

-4. 'Exclude Client From Limit' - enter clients for which the set up above limit will not be effective.
+• Clients Excluded From Limit - enter clients for which the setup above limit will not be effective.

 PM2 11.png